Royals vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has picked up at least one hit in three straight games.
-During his last five outings he is hitting .333 with a double, two home runs, four walks and three RBI.
+- Lindor hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .368 with a double, two home runs, three walks and three RBI.

 Lindor Recent Games